srmocher/Node-Weighted-Steiner-Problem/README.md

  `test.py` - Test file to illustrate how H3 works for single level correctly

- `ilp.py` - Placeholder file for implementing ILP formulation
+ `ilp.py` - Placeholder file for implementing ILP formulation.
+NOTE: Ignore this ILP implementation, incorrect as it works only in case of bipartite graphs.